annapavlovads/DA_portfolio/README.md

 Data Analytics portfolio

 ## Automatic reports (TG-bot)
+Task: to create an automatic daily report from the database to the Telegram bot.
 `python` `clickhouse` `gitlab ci\cd` `telegram-bot` `seaborn`

 ## Automatic reports + anomaly alerts to TG-bot